martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```@example simple
 x = [40., 20.]
 ```
-The expected result of taking this decision in the simple model can be determined through:
+The expected result of taking this decision in the simple finite model can be determined through:
 ```@example simple
 evaluate_decision(sp, x, solver = GLPKSolverLP())
 ```